marnelfr/back-to-symfony/README.md

 ````
 Since we personalized the ``itemOperations/GET`` saying we want to
 read in addition to properties having ``cheese:read`` group, those
-having the ``cheese:item:get`` group, we can the simply add this last
+having the ``cheese:item:get`` group, we can then simply add this last
 group to our embedded relations properties we want to preload.

 ### Create/Update embedded relation's data
-By this same way, we can also add write group to our embedded relation's
+By this same way, we can also add write groups to our embedded relation's
 properties we want to be able to write while creating/updating our resource.
 However, in case we want to only update an embedded data, we must
 send its IRI.
 Otherwise, we're then trying to create a new embedded